Who can use this feature

 To successfully move these component and preserve overrides:

 - Publish icon and button components to the library.
-Publish private components →
+Publish hidden components →

 - Cut all components from the current file — this includes the icon and button components and the dialog component that uses instances of those components.